Parable #30. Lost Sheep (as sinners):

 Originally the birth order of the two sons was Manasseh and Ephraim.
 However, father Israel (Jacob) changed the birth order (by crossing his arms, making the Sign of the Tav) when he formally adopted Joseph’s two sons as his own sons.

 The meaning of the narrative (and meta-narrative) of the (first) firstborn son Manasseh is that the Messiah (who knew no sin) was sent to become sin so that our sin (our reproach) might be taken away (subtracted); therefore, he came that ours sins might be forgiven and forgotten.

 Therefore, the (hidden) wordplay message is as follows: “He [Adonai] made His Messiah (M’shicho) who knew no sin to be sin on our behalf [subtract, take away our sin], so that we might become the righteousness of Adonai our Father in him” [i.e. add, credit his (Messiah’s) righteousness to us].”

-This means: the sacrifice of our Messiah subtracted our sin by His becoming sin on our behalf.
+This means: the sacrifice of our Messiah subtracted our sin by his becoming sin on our behalf.
 This then forensically allowed his righteousness to be added to us so that we might become the righteousness of our Father in heaven (Doubly Fruitful) in him (Ha-Mashiach).

 This means the womb of heaven is no longer barren.
-The reproach of no children in heaven has been subtracted (taken away).
+The reproach of no children in heaven – due to our sin- has been subtracted (taken away).

 Point #2.
 In an act of prophetic role-play this plot of land of father Jacob-Israel, the City of Shalem (modern Nablus) was purchased by him for one hundred pieces of silver called a “kesitah.”
 The kesitah is an ancient form of silver coinage that was stamped— sealed with the likeness of a Lamb.
 It represented the value of a flock of a hundred sheep.